 The Gray Ghost is unquestionably the most famous streamer fly ever created.
 Contrary to popular belief, according to the account presented in Carrie Stevens: Maker of Rangeley Favorite Trout and Salmon Flies, 2000, The Stackpole Press, by Graydon and Leslie Hilyard, the Gray Ghost was actually not the pattern that Carrie Stevens caught her record-breaking six pound, thirteen ounce brook trout on at Upper Dam, Maine, on July 1st, 1924.
 The entry in Carrie’s own handwriting in the record book at the Upper Dam House records the successful fly as “Shang’s Go Get-um.”
 There is no modern record of a Carrie Stevens pattern called Shang’s Go Get-um.
 And the mounted record brook trout Carrie caught was presented to her friend, Charles E. “Shang” Wheeler.
 Shang Wheeler is responsible for getting Carrie started and interested in fly tying in 1920.
 The fly in the jaw of the mount is a Shang’s Special.
 Perhaps this is a courtesy to her friend, or perhaps it is the same pattern with a name change, as Hilyard suggest as a possibility.
 We will never know.

 My brother Larry and I, also collaboratively originated the Gray Ghost Wooly Bugger, back in 1987.
 That pattern was included in Gary Soucie’s book, Wooly Wisdom, 2005, but listed as origin unknown.
-I can clarify its origin dating to 1987, and I plan to get that pattern up on another post.
+I can clarify its origin dating to 1987, and I plan to eventually get that pattern up on another post.

 After all these years, a good number of Carrie Stevens streamer patterns have turned up among the collections of anglers, estates, and happenstance, and they continue to do so.
 A story I can personally relate; I met a man while demo tying at L.L.
-Bean in Freeport, Maine last fall.
+Bean in Freeport, Maine last fall in 2012.
 In 2009 he received a “bag of streamers” from an elderly man in his nineties who had lived in the Rangeley Lakes Region.
 The man who received the flies was new to fly fishing.
-He used some of these streamers, lost some in trees, some in fish, some on rocks and logs.
+He used some of these streamers, lost some in trees, lost some in fish, and lost some on rocks and logs.
 One day while fishing with a licensed Maine guide, the guide noticed the streamer fly on his tippet and took a closer look at it.
 It was a Carrie Stevens original.
 The guide asked, “Do you have any more of these?”

 “Yeah,” he answered.
 “I have a streamer wallet full of ‘em.”